Nikhil-Pawar11/Dialogflow-Bakery-Chatbot/README.md

         USE bakerydb;

-        -- Create food_items, orders, and order_tracking tables as described in the provided SQL script.
+orders, and order_tracking tables as described in the provided SQL script.